Home

 Add the gelatin to the cold water and stir.
 Place this mixture in a double boiler and heat until the gelatin dissolves.
 Remove from heat and let it cool on the counter.

-You can cool the gelatin in the refrigerator for 5 or 10 minutes but you must make sure it doesn't harden too much or it will be difficult to blend into the egg whites.
-You just don't want to add hot gelatin to the egg whites.
+You can cool the gelatin in the refrigerator for 5 or 10 minutes but you must make sure it doesn’t stiffen too much or it will be difficult to blend into the egg whites.
+You just don’t want to add hot gelatin to the egg whites.

-Almendrado www.cooking-mexican-recipes.com Divide the egg whites into three separate bowls.
+almendrado-layer2Divide the egg whites into three separate bowls.
 Tint one bowl green and one red (the red will really be pink when mixed with egg whites).
 Fold the food coloring in and mix well to distribute the color evenly.

-Using a tablespoon, layer the green eggwhites in the bottom of a glass dish.
+Using a tablespoon, layer the green egg whites in the bottom of a glass dish.
 An 8 inch by 8 inch pyrex dish works well.
 You can also use a mold if you like.
 Then add the white layer and last the red layer.
 Spreading the layers with the back of a spoon works well.

 The Custard Sauce